godwars2/godwars2.github.io/powers/lunar_forging.md

 wish them to have, up to a maximum equal to twice your rank in this power.
 If you use items with a taint higher than your rank, each point of difference counts as 10 points of radiation.
 The taint cannot be completely removed.

+### Tips

+- Moonsilver items have 0 encumbrance, so you can have a heavy armour build and retain access to acrobatic feet techniques.